 Like food and water, it is an absolutely necessary function of the human body.
 Not getting enough sleep basically shuts down all of your bodily systems and puts you at risk for illness.
 Think of your laptop on 1% battery, and you’ll have the right idea.

 When you do get enough sleep, however, your body is able to perform routine “maintenance.”
 Think of your laptop rebooting or getting an update.

 For example, your brain sets to work preparing for the following day.
 It creates new pathways with information that you learned that day, and this helps you to retain information.
 Your mind also gets a literal rest during this period.
 It relaxes, which enables you to pay better attention and make better decisions the next day.

 Physically, sleep does a tremendous amount for you as well.
 While you sleep, your blood vessels and heart repair themselves, and your immune system strengthens itself in preparation to fend off diseases and illnesses.
 When you don’t get enough sleep, you’re much more susceptible to sickness.

 Your body also has time to equilibrate essential hormones, like leptin (which helps you know when you’re full after eating) and ghrelin (which makes you feel hungry).
-If these hormones don’t have time to balance while you sleep, this could lead to overeating, and that’s why the lack of sleep often coincides with obesity.
+If these hormones don’t have time to balance, this could lead to overeating, and often coincides with obesity.